graphext/cuery/README.md

 ./publish.sh
 ```

 Note that this will look for a PyPi publishing token at `~/Development/config/pypi-publish-token.txt`.
 To manually build, or if you have the token somewhere else, you can also simply do the following.
-Note
-that this will build the package in `./dist`.
-If that folder already exists remove it before building
+Note that this will build the package in `./dist`:
-a new version:

 ```bash
 rm -r dist/